noahehall/theBookOfNoah/databases/mysql_new.md

 # IMPORTANT FILES
   - `~/.my.cnf` per-user mysql config file
     - e.g. to specify ssl-ca, ssl-key and ssl-cert pem files
+  - `db.opt` contains the settings for a database
+    - better to use the `alter database` statement vs editing this file directly
+    - OPTIONS
+      - default-character-set=latin1
+      - default-collation=latin

 # IMPORTANT LOCATIONS
 # STORAGE ENGINES
   - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system